-The Alexanders have opened a cafe called The Shires Rest, and run movie set tours on the working farm.
+The Alexanders have opened a cafe called The Shires Rest, the Green Drago Inn and run regular movie set tours on the working farm.

 Knowledgeable guides lead tours through the film site, telling stories about the making of Hobbiton and the films.
 Tours run seven days a week, and include favourite Hobbit haunts such as the reconstructed oak tree, and Bag End.

 In the lead-up to filming The Hobbit Trilogy, the film set underwent extensive development.
 The newest addition to the set is The Green Dragon Inn, a replica pub that serves custom-brewed beer and ginger-ale.

 The holes have also been built in permanent materials so tourists can experience the movie set year-round.

 Hobbiton Movie Set Tours is now attracting over 150,000 visitors per year - demonstrating the increasing popularity of the set and interest in The Lord of The Rings and The Hobbit trilogies.